Try our Corn & Soy Free Pastured Turkey! SHOP HERE.

 It’s no secret.
 Our bestselling raw cottage cheese is freaking awesome.
 It’s a special recipe developed by the farmer’s wife that crafts a super creamy, small curd, spreadable soft cheese.
 Our cottage cheese is perfect for smearing on bread, piling on top of a bowl of fresh fruit, enjoying as a dessert with some dark chocolate hazelnut butter, or simply spooning into your mouth on its own.
 There are endless mouthwatering possibilities.

-Last week, many members (including me) faced the ultimate disappointment.
+Last week, many customers (including me) faced the ultimate disappointment.
 The cottage cheese that we ordered would not arrive with our order.
 Instead, we each received an apologetic phone call or message from the farmer and an indifferent refund email.
 It was equally depressing for our farm staff, who desperately tried to get multiple batches of cottage cheese to set properly with no success.
 The only good news is that our pigs grunted and feasted on the failed batches.

 This is the reality of making truly raw milk products.
 It doesn’t happen often, but sometimes, even if you do everything right, you fail.
 The life inside raw milk is astounding.
 It contains multiple, natural, redundant systems of bioactive components.
 On the one hand, this enables raw milk to reduce or eliminate populations of pathogenic bacteria.
 On the other hand, it can make introducing new beneficial cultures, like those for yogurt or cheese making, tricky.
 Last week, the natural raw milk cultures triumphed over the new cottage cheese culture.